-If the decision is made to deplane the passengers (note three hour rule above): Before deplaning, CBP, TSA and the Airport Police will sterilize the area chosen to secure the passengers Airport Authority will provide busses as needed for transportation CBP, TSA, and the Airport Police will provide enough personnel to segregate and maintain security of the off-loaded passengers to prevent them from associating in any way with other passengers, domestic or foreign Airline Station Manager will make arrangements for food and water as well as other comfort items.
+If the decision is made to deplane the passengers (note three-hour rule above):

+Before deplaning, CBP, TSA, and the Airport Police will sterilize the area chosen to secure the passengers by using stanchions and guards to maintain the sterilization of the area.
+Airport Authority will provide busses as needed for transportation CBP, TSA, and the Airport Police will provide enough personnel to segregate and maintain the security of the off-loaded passengers to prevent them from associating in any way with other passengers, domestic or foreign Airline Station Manager will make arrangements for food and water, as well as other comfort items.
 Airline will coordinate aircraft repairs.
 If this is not feasible, the airline will attempt to provide another aircraft to transport the passengers to an International Airport with a Federal Inspection Station, preferably the aircraft's original destination If another aircraft is used, CBP and TSA will sterilize the aircraft upon arrival.
 All passengers and cargo will be loaded onto the new aircraft under the supervision of CBP, TSA, and the Airport Police.
-The Airline Station Manager will notify Customs and Border Protection at the next port of arrival Customs and Border Protection will clear the aircraft to depart
+The Airline Station Manager will notify Customs and Border Protection at the next port of arrival